ui5-next/babel-plugin-ui5-next/README.md

 - Class decorator support (beta, don't use this feature please)
 - [Support import CSS in javascript](test/fixtures/import-css)
 - Full test cases

+## Limitation

+- Limited by technical, this plugin will NOT compile (pure) ES6 classes to ES5 classes.
+- Limited by technical, will not transform async function

 ## Usage